brianzou03/bri-commerce/README.md

 ## Overview
 Sometimes the ordinary e-commerce websites are a bit too boring.
 I have a simple and fun solution...
 Bri-Commerce!

-Bri-Commerce is an e-commerce website that is stylistic and will allow users to have a fun e-commerce website experience.
-A user can register and login.
-Once a user is logged in, they can add items to their shopping carts.
-These items have descriptions, reviews, and such.
-Users can simulate "purchasing" items which will add these items to their inventories.
-Users will have a profile where they can change their profile picture, bio, and name.
+Bri-Commerce is an e-commerce website that allows a user to add their username and bio.
+Users can also add their carts, which contain items and prices.
+Users can also add their inventories, which contain items and their descriptions.

 ## Data Model

 The application will store Users, Carts, and Inventories

-* users can have one cart
+* useres will have a corresponding bio
 * each cart can have multiple items, items will have prices
+* each cart is also listed under a username
 * each inventory can have multiple items, items will have descriptions
+* each inventory is also listed under a username

-An Example User:
+An Example User
 ```javascript
 {
     username: "brianzou"